 - Hawkeye student-athletes recorded an 89 percent Graduation Success Rate (GSR).
 UI student-athletes rank higher than the national average in GSR and 11 teams ranked at or above the previous year.

-- Seven UI programs posted a perfect GSR score: women’s basketball, field hockey, women’s golf, men’s gymnastics, softball, women’s swimming, and volleyball.
+- Three UI programs posted a perfect GSR score: women’s golf, softball, and women’s swimming and diving.

-- Hawkeye student-athletes had an average GPA of 3.18 during the 2020-21 fall semester and a 3.15 GPA in the spring.
-Iowa student-athletes have had an average GPA of over 3.0 the last seven years.
+- Hawkeye student-athletes had an average GPA of 3.21 during the 2021-22 fall semester and a 3.22 GPA during the spring semester.
+Iowa student-athletes have had an average GPA of over 3.0 the last eight years.

 - 106 Big Ten Conference Distinguished Scholars.